 Can I use APIs to get my project balance?

-For help checking your project’s up-to-date current balance, see Check Your Twilio Project Balance.
+balance resource.
+For full details, see Check Your Twilio Project Balance.

 Get detailed call and message records